Pyramid of Khafre

 How does Khafre stand out from other masonry structures?

-Despite existing under a lot of duress, the structure’s height has just seen a reduction of 10m from the original measurement.
+Despite existing under a lot of duress, the structure’s height has just been reduced by 10m from the original measurement.

 Construction of the pyramid